 A nice 4 (or Medium) yarn is what I’m looking for.
 I want the yarn to be as soft and squishy as possible, to be washable, to remain bright, and in a couple of different solid blues or variegated blues.

 I have about a thousand and one baby afghan patterns.
 Some are quite elegant–intricate and lacy, but most are practical and every-day-use afghans.
 This time I want a practical for an everyday use afghan.
-On the sly, I asked about Justin has a nursery–Surprise!
-It’s blue, blue and more blue.
+On the sly, I asked about Justin’s nursery–Surprise–It’s blue, blue and more blue.

-After choosing my project (afghan) and dimensions (large), I check my yarn stash at home then get ready for the best part-CROCHETING!!
+After choosing my project (afghan) and dimensions (large), I’ll check my yarn stash–I might have the weight and colors I need to get started on the best part-CROCHETING!!

 Going on a Shopping Trip

-Walking down the yarn isle of a store makes me very happy.
-I love the colors and textures, and if I had my way, I’d leave every shopping trip with a cart-full of wonderful new yarn to work up.
+Walking down the yarn isle of a store makes me almost giddy–I love the colors and textures, and if I had my way, I’d leave every shopping trip with a cart-full of new yarn to work up.
 So many stores and independent sellers are online.
 I stock up on my supplies when I get coupons or free shipping for online purchases.

 - Crochet a 3″ chain.